crashoverride777/swifty-ads/README.md

 # iAds and AdMob Helper

 A simple helper class that should make integrating Banner and Interterstitial Ads from Apple and Google a breeze.
 I decided to go the Singleton way but please feel free to change it however you feel.
-This helper has been while designing my SpriteKit game but it can be used for any kind of app.
+This helper has been made while designing my SpriteKit game but it can be used for any kind of app.

 The cool thing is that the helper will show iAds when they are supported otherwise it will show AdMob.
 Whats really cool is that incase iAd Banners are having an error it will automatically load a Google Banner Ad.
 In case the Google Banner ad is having an error it will reload iAd Banners.